 Elwha River hiking and dam removal tours: bird list

-Olympic National Park birds heard or seen from hiking the Elwha River on May 27, 2012
+Olympic National Park birds heard or seen from hiking the Elwha River in May

 Mallard, Harlequin Duck, Barrow's Goldeneye, Ruffed Grouse, Spotted Sandpiper, Band-tailed Pigeon, Vaux's Swift, Rufous Hummingbird, Hairy Woodpecker, Northern Flicker, Hammond's Flycatcher, Olive-sided Flycatcher, Warbling Vireo, Stellar's Jay, Chestnut-backed Chickadee, Red-breasted Nuthatch, American Dipper, Golden-crowned Kinglet, American Robin, Swainson's Thrush, American Pipit, Yellow Warbler, Townsend's Warbler, Black-throated Gray Warbler, Wilson's Warbler, Black-headed Grosbeak, Song Sparrow, White-crowned Sparrow, and Dark-eyed Junco.

-Additional Olympic National Park birds from an Elwha River hike on July 11, 2012
+Additional Olympic National Park birds from an Elwha River hike in July

 Great Blue Heron, Barred Owl, Common Nighthawk, Pacific Slope Flycatcher, Common Raven, Violet-Green Swallow, Brown Creeper, and Pacific Wren.

-Additional Olympic National Park birds from an Elwha River dam removal tour at the river mouth (Strait of Juan de Fuca) on August 6, 2012
+Additional Olympic National Park birds from an Elwha River dam removal tour at the river mouth (Strait of Juan de Fuca) in August

 Common Loon, Pied-billed Grebe, Pelagic Cormorant, Common Merganser, Turkey Vulture, Accipiter sp., Bald Eagle, Killdeer, “Olympic” Gull (cross between Glaucous-winged Gull and Western Gull), Marbled Murrelet, Belted Kingfisher, American/Northwestern Crow, Cedar Waxwing, and American Goldfinch.